JacobTheEldest/minesweeper/README.md

 This project is my testbed for improving my code workflow to comply with best practices.

+Code Formatting

 - [x] Code formatting with prettier
+- [ ] Pre-commit hook for code formatting
 - [x] CI check during pull request for code formatting

-- [ ] Pre-commit hook for code formatting
+Code Linting

 - [x] Code linting with eslint
+- [ ] Pre-commit hook for code linting
 - [x] CI check during pull request for code linting

+Testing

+- [x] Testing with Vitest and React Testing Library
-- [ ] Pre-commit hook for code linting
+- [ ] Pre-commit hook for tests
-- [x] Testing
 - [ ] CI check for tests
-- [ ] Pre-commit hook for tests
+- [ ] CI check for test coverage

+Convential Commits

 - [x] Conventional Commits optionally generated with commitizen
 - [x] Conventional Commits enforced by pre-commit hook
 - [x] Conventional Commits enforced by CI check

+Versioning and Build

 - [x] Semantic Versioning as part of the CI/CD pipeline with semantic-release
 - [x] Build new docker image on each release